 In March 2019, after visiting Tulsa again for the first time since the extradition, he decided it was time to come home and grow legally.
 Not only that, he told me a few of the police officers who had executed the phony search warrant for methamphetamine on his home that fateful day in 1995 were serving 10-year prison sentences for a corruption scandal that had resulted in the illegal incarceration of at least 40 Oklahomans.
 Harold Wells, the senior officer at the heart of his case, had already been in prison longer than Will ever was.

 Wells and three other officers had been convicted in federal court of a corruption scandal that exposed a history of using fake, coerced and dead confidential informants to secure the type of search warrants they had used to raid the Fosters’ home.
-They stole money seized during raids and used a confidential informant both to resell the drugs they also stole and help them obtain new warrants for new raids.
+They stole money seized during raids and used a confidential informant both to resell the drugs they and help them obtain new warrants for new raids.
 Wells was also caught making negotiations with an undercover federal agent posing as a meth dealer.

 Today Will and his partner Trevor Fougère are running Herblix, a state-licensed breeding and cultivation operation in Tulsa.
-Fougère and Foster had met in Northern California playing pool and competed in professional championships together.
+Fougère and Foster met in Northern California playing pool and competed in professional championships together.

 Will bred a new cannabis variety to be part of his first harvest and release on the legal market and Fougère and Foster realized the perfect name for the new cut; “Norma’s Dream” in honor of Oklahoma’s original cannabis activist Norma Sapp, who never gave up on Will, or Oklahoma, despite 30 years of fighting for legalization in the biggest prison-state in the nation.